 - 1 political committees and transmit contributions."
 See Advisory Opinion 2012-22 (skimmerhat) - at 7 (citing Advisory Opinion 2011-19 (GivingSphere) at 9). - 3 Crowdpac's proposed service closely resembles the services approved by the - 4 Commission in Advisory Opinion 2012-22 (skimmerhat) and Advisory Opinion 2011-19 - 5 (GivingSphere).
-Here, as in those advisory opinions, a commercial entity proposes to develop a - 6 for-profit, web-based platform through which customers can identify and make contributions to - 7 political committees.
-Users' funds will be transmitted only at their own request and not pursuant - 8 to negotiated agreements with political committees.
-See Advisory Opinion 2012-22 - 9 (skimmerhat).
-Compare Advisory Opinion 2011-06 (Democracy Engine) (hosting website - through which contributors identify recipients and transmit funds) with Advisory Opinion - 11 2007-04 (Atlatl) (processing online credit card contributions made via political committees' own - websites).
-Because Crowdpac will provide these services to its customers rather than to - political committees Crowdpac's proposal is analogous to widely available services that - contributors may use to send contributions, such as United Parcel Service or electronic bill-pay - services provided by banks.
-See Advisory Opinion 2012-22 (skimmerhat) at 5-6; see also - Advisory Opinion 2011-06 (Democracy Engine) at 5.
-And because the user fees that Crowdpac - will collect are for services rendered "for the benefit of the contributors, not of the recipient - 18 political committees," such fees "d[o] not 'relieve the recipient political committees of a - 19 financial burden they would otherwise have had to pay for themselves."
-Advisory Opinion - 20 2012-22 (skimmerhat) at 6 (quoting Advisory Opinion 2011-06 (Democracy Engine)). - 21 Accordingly, consistent with the prior advisory opinions, neither Crowdpac's services nor its - fees are contributions to the recipient political committees.
+Here, as in those advisory opinions, a commercial entity proposes to develop a - 6 web-based platform through which customers can identify and make contributions to political - 7 committees.
+Users' funds will be transmitted only at their own request and not pursuant to - 8 negotiated agreements with political committees.
+See Advisory Opinion 2012-22 (skimmerhat). - 9 Compare Advisory Opinion 2011-06 (Democracy Engine) (hosting website through which - 10 contributors identify recipients and transmit funds) with Advisory Opinion 2007-04 (Atlatl) - 11 (processing online credit card contributions made via political committees' own websites). - 12 Because Crowdpac will provide these services to its customers rather than to political - committees Crowdpac's proposal is analogous to widely available services that contributors - may use to send contributions, such as United Parcel Service or electronic bill-pay services - provided by banks.
+See Advisory Opinion 2012-22 (skimmerhat) at 5-6; see also Advisory - Opinion 2011-06 (Democracy Engine) at 5.
+And because the user fees that Crowdpac will - 17 collect are for services rendered "for the benefit of the contributors, not of the recipient political - 18 committees," such fees "d[o] not 'relieve the recipient political committees of a financial burden - they would otherwise have had to pay for themselves."
+Advisory Opinion 2012-22 - 20 (skimmerhat) at 6 (quoting Advisory Opinion 2011-06 (Democracy Engine)).
+Accordingly, - 21 consistent with the prior advisory opinions, neither Crowdpac's services nor its fees are - 22 contributions to the recipient political committees.
 Id.